vasavi168/docs/v2/link/webhook.md

 To request these reports, you must first create a webhook URL in the Webhooks section.
 When creating a smart link, ensure that you select the corresponding webhook that you previously created.

-Once the reports are generated, we will send a `POST` request in JSON format to your webhook URL, including the following parameters
+Upon receiving visits to the smart link, we will send a `POST` request in JSON format to the specified webhook URL

 #### REPLACEABLE PARAMETERS